GwendolyneFreddy/Shuri-Ninja/README.md

 #### Installation Order

->Although it is not required for the Shuri Ninja to function properly, ToB players are strongly recommended to download and install the latest version of the <a href="https://www.gibberlings3.net/mods/fixes/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
+>Although it is not required for the Shuri Ninja mod to function properly, ToB players are strongly recommended to download and install the latest version of the <a href="https://www.gibberlings3.net/mods/fixes/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>

 Here is the recommended installation order:
 - Please install Shuri Ninja after ToBEx, BG2 Fixpack and EET.